SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 [Desired State Configuration](https://docs.microsoft.com/powershell/scripting/dsc/overview/overview) (DSC) is a platform in PowerShell enabling configuration as code.

+DSC contains many components including the `configuration` keyword that is part of the PowerShell engine and compilation to a configuratoin MOF file, DSC resources in Windows and on PowerShellGallery.com, the Local Configuration Manager in Windows, Pull Server support, and PSDesiredStateConfiguration module.

 Currently, DSC (for Windows PowerShell) is tightly coupled with WMI on Windows and OMI on Linux.
 WMI is used to host the Local Configuration Manager (LCM) and WMI APIs are used to parse MOF which is used for both configuration files as well as schema files.